-The estimated cost of the rehabilitation and closure works is approximately \$3,500,000.
-The more detailed costings in Appendix B include some key operational costs.
+The estimated cost of the rehabilitation and closure works is approximately \$3,270,000.
 These figures are based on the conceptual designs prepared for the capping design and environmental management systems for landfill gas and surface water.
 Further, the Shire provided costs for the capping placement, machinery hire, revegetation and project management cost estimates.